bilibili/LastOrder/README.md

 The detail info can be found in:

 ## Installation
-LastOrder comprise of two parts
+LastOrder comprise of two parts:
 * Actor. running the StarCraft client and processing messages with mode.
   * In training mode, actor periodically receive updated model from learner.
   * In evaluation mode, actor load the local pre-trained model and run independently without learner.